keboola/developers-docs/extend/generic-extractor/configuration/api/index.md

 See an [example](/extend/generic-extractor/configuration/api/#retry-configuration).

 ## Default HTTP Options
 The `http` configuration option allows you to set the default headers and parameters sent with each API call (defined later in the [`jobs` section](/extend/generic-extractor/configuration/config/jobs/#request-parameters)).

 ### Headers
-The `http.headers` configuration allows you to set the default headers sent with each API call.
+The `http.headers` configuration allows you to **set the default headers sent with each API call**.
 The configuration is an object where names are the names of the headers and values are their values --- for instance:

 {% highlight json %}